Around houses, retaining walls make sloping areas usable by creating level space for gardens, driveways, terraces, and walkways.

 We have warrantied solutions for failing retaining walls!
 Call us for a free retaining wall repair quote today!

-We serve West Hartford, Norwalk, Stamford, Fairfield, Greenwich, Milford, Hamden, Darien, New Canaan, Trumbull and many nearby areas in Connecticut.
+We serve West Hartford, Norwalk, Stamford, Fairfield, Greenwich, Poughkeepsie, Hamden, Trumbull, Darien, Milford and many nearby areas in Connecticut.

 Signs of a failing retaining wall are usually easy to identify, as shown in the different examples below.
 The important thing to know is that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.